-On March 30, 2026, a threat actor compromised the npm account of jasonsaayman, the primary maintainer of axios, the most widely used JavaScript HTTP client library with over 300 million weekly downloads.
-Using the hijacked credentials, the attacker published two malicious versions — axios@1.14.1 and axios@0.30.4 — to the npm registry, poisoning both the 1.x and 0.x release branches within 39 minutes of each other.
+On March 30, 2026, a threat actor compromised the npm account of jasonsaayman, the primary maintainer of axios, the most popular JavaScript HTTP client library with over 100 million weekly downloads.

 The malicious versions contain zero lines of malicious code inside axios itself.
-Instead, they inject a hidden dependency:
+Instead, they inject a hidden dependency, a reminder that third-party packages require careful vetting:

 Full coverage is available in this article from The Hacker News.